Superb Nadal into Melbourne final

 Finally he earned his first break points of the match, taking the second for a 5-3 lead with another forehand winner and serving out to love to ensure at least a fourth set.

-Both men held serve in the opening seven games but Berrettini letting half a chance slip at 3-3 15-30 with two missed forehands proved crucial.
+Both men held serve in the opening seven games but Berrettini letting half a chance slip from 3-3 15-30 with two missed forehands proved crucial.

-The Italian had held to love in four successive service games - and then Nadal pounced when it mattered most.
+Berrettini had held to love in five successive service games - but then let Nadal in when it mattered most.

-After missing a first break point with a wide forehand to end a high-quality, intense rally, Nadal took his second when Berrettini hit into the net and then served out victory.
+After Nadal missed a first break point with a wide forehand to end an intense 23-shot rally, Berrettini hit a forehand into the net for the third time in the game on the second.

+Serving for the match, Nadal started with a double fault but clinched victory when Berrettini put another backhand into the net.

 - Watch the trailer for Chloe: A new psychological thriller uncovering the dark side of our obsession with social media